jxnl/blog/docs/writing/posts/rag.md

 # RAG is more than just embedding search

-!!! note "RAG Course"

-    Check out [this course on systematically improving RAG applications](https://maven.com/applied-llms/rag-playbook) if you're interested in learning a repeatable process to continually evaluate and improve your RAG system.

 With the advent of large language models (LLM), retrieval augmented generation (RAG) has become a hot topic.
 However throught the past year of [helping startups](https://jxnl.co) integrate LLMs into their stack I've noticed that the pattern of taking user queries, embedding them, and directly searching a vector store is effectively demoware.

 !!! note "What is RAG?"